kelvingakuo/fycharts/README.md

 2. output_db - A connector object for any database supported by SQLAlchemy (only available in fycharts>=3.0.0)
 3. webhook - A http endpoint (or list of endpoints) to POST the extracted data to (only available in fycharts>=3.0.0)

-    *Create a webhooks for testing here: https://webhook.site/ or here: https://beeceptor.com/*
+    *Create webhooks for testing here: https://webhook.site/ or here: https://beeceptor.com/*

-#### Parameters
+#### Parameters (Optional)
 1. start - Start date of range of interest as string with the format YYYY-MM-DD
 2. end - End date of range of interest as string with the format YYYY-MM-DD
 3. region - Region (or a list of regions e.g. ["global", "us", "fr"]) of interest, as a country abbreviation code. "global" is also valid

     *Refer to [SUPPORTED COUNTRY CODES SO FAR](#codes) below for supported regions.*

-If not included, data is extracted for all dates, all regions
+If not specified, data is extracted for all dates, all regions

 ## DATA RETURNED  <a id= "format"></a>
-The data extracted from spotifycharts.com is written to the output (usually a CSV file) with the following fields:
+The data extracted from spotifycharts.com is written to the output with the following fields:
-1. position - The song"s position during that week or day
+1. position - The song's position during that week or day
 2. track name - Name of the song
 3. artist - Name of artist
 4. streams - Number of streams for that week or day. **Only applicable to top 200 charts**
 5. region - Region of the chart as a code
 6. date - This varies

-    For instance if you set start = 2020-01-03 & end = 2020-01-15
+    For instance if you set 'start = 2020-01-03' & 'end = 2020-01-15'

     For daily charts -> YYYY-MM-DD e.g 2020-01-03